CHELSEA234/Dense-Face/README.md

 #### Pre-trained Weights
 - Download three weights via [link](https://drive.google.com/drive/folders/1bJ54h35VxaMWg25UVhLW6D82weKl8zNI?usp=drive_link), and put them in `inference_code/ckpt`.
 - These three weights are used for text-edting mode (\*.safetensors), face generation mode (epoch*.ckpt), and training from scratch (\*init.ckpt).

-#### T2I-Dense-Face Dataset
-- T2I-Dense-Face contains face images from CASIA and CelebA, and we release the section of CASIA.
-- Download `CASIA_tiny` via [link](https://drive.google.com/file/d/1Nr8xwErb8CJc-vnVWj9-hXt260hbk-ce/view?usp=sharing), and put them in `CASIA_tiny`.
-This is important to run face generation mode.
-- If you want to see 5%~10% of the proposed dataset, please find `CASIA_small` via ([link](https://drive.google.com/drive/folders/1AwMiekWqeQryz-sDlNjQkGCTua7rVspE?usp=sharing)), and the download link to `CASIA_full` can be obtained via sending email to guoxia11@msu.edu.
-- We offer `dataset_usage/*.ipynb` to help understand the dataset.

 #### step 1: Dense-Face's text-editing mode.
 - Please refer to `inference_code/stage_1_text_editing/stage_1_text_editing.ipynb`.